-Grantees should be mindful that they are required to indemnify (essentially repay) the Commonwealth, the Commonwealth's officers, employees and contractors for any claim, loss or damage arising from the actions of the Grantee in connection with the funded activities.
-Grantees should ensure that they have appropriate insurance policies to mitigate this risk.
+Grantees should be mindful that they are required to indemnify (essentially compensate) the Commonwealth, the Commonwealth's officers, employees and contractors for any claim, loss or damage arising from the actions of the Grantee in connection with the funded activities.
+Grantees should ensure that they have appropriate insurance policies to mitigate this risk and have procedures to minimise the risk of its actions causing loss or damage to the Commonwealth or any other party in place.